AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/index.md

 ## Merge Rollup

 ## Root Rollup
+The root rollup output (public inputs) will be the values that make their way onto the validating light node, see **REFERENCE** for more.

 ### Updating trees Algorithm gives
 - Given a list of leaves to add, create a Merkle tree of them